Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 Plan Transportation

-Many people have difficulty arranging transportation to doctor visits, treatment appointments, and pharmacy pickups.
+Many people have difficulty arranging transportation to doctors’ visits, treatment appointments, and pharmacy pickups.
 Depending on others can be uncomfortable and unsustainable, but there are resources available to ease the burden of transportation costs.
 Below are a few programs that can help guide you in the right direction:

-5. Connect With a Palliative Care Team
+7. Connect With a Palliative Care Team

 Palliative care, or supportive care, consists of specialized support for people living with a serious health condition.
 Palliative care teams are made up of health care professionals who work together to address your concerns and help you understand your treatment options.
 You may get referrals to meet with various specialists who can help you manage pain, get better sleep, and maintain a healthy weight as you treat myeloma.
 Palliative care staff can also help with administrative hassles such as filling out complex medical forms.

 Palliative care is focused on helping you feel your best, which can also make it easier to stay on myeloma treatment.
-In some studies, palliative care has even been shown to extend the lifespan of those living with serious illnesses.
+In some studies, palliative care has even been shown to extend the life span of those living with serious illnesses.
 Palliative care can benefit caregivers, too.

 Whether you’ve just been diagnosed with myeloma or have already undergone extensive treatments, it’s important to know about the different ways palliative care can help throughout your myeloma journey.